ben-razor/aqua-explore/README.md

 # Fluence Explore

-A possible starting point for a playground for exploring [Fluence Network](https://fluence.network/) Aqua code.
+A playground for exploring [Fluence Network](https://fluence.network/) Aqua code.
 It consists of:

 * A CodeMirror editor configured for Aqua code highlighting
 * A Python Flask app that takes posted Aqua and returns compiled version / errors